-Usage is often ambiguous and may cover more than one meaning at the same time.^{viii} But this is not the only problem we face.
+Usage is often ambiguous and may cover more than one meaning at the same time.7 But this is not the only problem we face.
 The very idea of measure as mètron contains a duality and a tension between process and object.
-One illustration may clarify how measures are tied to different civilisations and historical periods: for a definite period in the history of humanity, the book has functioned as a measure unit in the sphere of culture and knowledge transmission.
-Books have made their appearance in the Gutenberg age, as McLuhan (1971) famously called it, despite the fact that movable type in China predates Gutenberg by over one millennium.
+One illustration may clarify how measures are tied to different civilizations and historical periods: for a definite period in the history of humanity, the book has functioned as a measure unit in the sphere of culture and knowledge transmission.
+Books made their appearance in the

+Gutenberg age, as McLuhan (1971) famously called it, despite the fact that movable type in China predates Gutenberg by over one millennium.
 Before Gutenberg typography, something similar to books certainly existed - namely, the codex, but as a manuscript.
-The difference the manuscript and the book is not only material, but conceptual:

-in the Antiquity and the Middle Age manuscripts were, in fact, assemblages created as units only by scribes, librarian or bookbinders, rather than by authors - whose names, in any case, were in most cases absent (Illich 1996).
+The difference between the manuscript and the book is not only material but conceptual: manuscripts from antiquity and the Middle Ages were, in fact, assemblages created as units only by scribes, librarians or bookbinders, rather than by authors - whose names were in most cases absent (Illich, 1996).
 Only in its typographic modern form could the book become a private, portable instrument with precise authorship and a whole authorial-readership circuit.
-In this sense, the perception of the book as single unit hides a number of technological and cultural moves that conjured up the object itself.
-In the digital age, the measure unit 'book' tends again to dissolve in favor of new measures of reading: indeed, social media contents could hardly be transferred or translated into anything like a book.
+In this sense, the perception of the book as a single unit hides a number of technological and cultural moves that conjured up the object itself.
+In the digital age, the measure unit 'book' tends again to dissolve in favour of new measures of reading: indeed, digital social media contents could hardly be transferred or translated into anything like a book.
 The example highlights how each measure unit is, in fact, a heterogeneous composition in transition as well as in translation.